-To start and stop MySQL automatically on your server, you need to add start and stop commands to the appropriate places in your /etc/rc files.
+To start and stop MySQL automatically on your server, you need to add start and stop commands to the appropriate places in your $/etc/rc^$ files.

-If you use the Linux server RPM package (MySQL-server-VERSION.rpm), the mysql.server script is installed in the /etc/init.d directory with the name mysql.
+If you use the Linux server RPM package (MySQL-server-VERSION.rpm), the mysql. server script is installed in the /etc/init.d directory with the name mysql.
 You need not install it manually.
-See Chapter 2, Installing MySQL on Linux Using RPM Packages, for more information on the Linux RPM packages.
+See Chapter 2, Installing MySQL from RPM Packages on Linux, for more information on the Linux RPM packages.